 9. Use Card Verification Value (CVV)

-Require customers to provide the CVV number from their credit card.
-This helps ensure that the person making the purchase has the physical card in their possession.
+Requiring CVV for every transaction helps ensure that the customer has the physical card in their possession.

 10. Set Up Alerts for Unusual Activity